DataONEorg/dataone-web/content/features/fair.md

 page_sections:
 - background: subtle-emphasis
   title: |-
-    Researchers increasingly rely on<br>computers to find, access & use data.<br>
+    Researchers increasingly rely on<br>computational tools to find, access & use data.<br>
     **Are your data ready?**
   intro: At a glance, see how your data score in categories of Findability, Accessibility, Interoperability, and Reusability ("FAIR").
 With assessments based on the [community established FAIR data principles](#what-is-fair), you can guide your community toward maximizing the value of their digital assets.
   blocks: